Skip to content

 The SharePoint Governance Guide provides a practical framework for defining policies that keep SharePoint environments organized and secure over time.

 Additional governance strategies and technical planning insights can also be found in the SharePoint Resources section.
+Organizations that want migration cleanup to result in a stronger destination environment should also review our SharePoint Document Management System guide.

 5. Skipping User Adoption Planning